General Practice - New York Presbyterian Hospital; Oral and Maxillofacial Surgery - New York Presbyterian Hospital

 My special area of expertise is reconstruction in which implants are integrated into bone, especially in patients with defects of the face and jaws related to cancer surgery, traumatic injury, or congenital growth abnormalities.
 I am also board certified in dental general anesthesia.
 I work as part of a collaborative team of head and neck surgeons, plastic surgeons, and maxillofacial prosthodontists in planning and placing implants both inside and outside the mouth following cancer surgery.
 I also provide bone graft reconstruction, if needed, to rebuild defects to support future prostheses.

 I am involved in organized dentistry on both a state and national level, and I am currently the Chairman of the New York Academy of Dentistry Humanitarian Outreach Committee.
-For the past four years, in conjunction with Columbia College of Dental Medicine, I have organized outreach trips to the Dominican Republic to treat underserved children and medically compromised HIV patients.
+For the past eight years, in conjunction with three local dental schools and hospital oral and maxillofacial residents, general practice residents, and dentists, we have traveled to the Dominican Republic to treat underserved children and medically compromised HIV patients.
+This work is now part of the World of Smiles Foundation, of which I am President.
 I am the immediate past president of the New York State Society of Oral and Maxillofacial Surgeons and I am also involved with the American Association of Oral and Maxillofacial Surgeons as Chairman of the Dental Anesthesia Assistants National Certification committee.
 I have presented lectures at the annual meeting of the American Association of Oral and Maxillofacial Surgeons on emergent anesthesia care and implant surgical placement techniques.